Back to Courses

 - 10.1Building your prompt library — organization, tagging, versioning

-- 10.2The prompt engineering workflow — when to use which technique
+- 10.2Your Prompt Engineering Playbook — when to use which technique (decision flowchart)

 - 10.3Teaching others — training your team on effective prompting